Top 5 shore excursions from port of Livorno, Italy

 5. Chianti wine tour

 The region of Chianti, enveloped within the rolling hills of Tuscany with vineyards on all sides, covers six municipalities between Tuscany’s capital, Florence, and Siena.
-It’s a vast area, and while your shore excursion to this region will give you just a glimpse of its sheer beauty, it will be enough to leave a lasting impression.
+It’s a vast area, and while your shore excursion to this region will give you a glimpse of its sheer beauty, it will be enough to leave a lasting impression.

-The journey from port Livorno to the Chianti region is around 2 hours, so be prepared for a long day.
+The journey from Port Livorno to the Chianti region is around 2 hours, so be prepared for a long day.
 Wear good walking shoes, pack snacks from the breakfast buffet in your backpack, and a water bottle.

 Just a short distance away is the small town of Montefioralle, undoubtedly one of the most beautiful towns you will ever visit.

 Thirty minutes south of Greve is Castellina.
-The 15th-century Rocca tower dominates the historical center.
+The 15th-century Rocca Tower dominates the historical center.
 The tiny streets are packed with great shopping for authentic craft gifts.
 And views of vineyards, olive trees, and golden wheat fields stretch as far as the eye can see.

 Choose an excursion that visits one or both of these regions and return to your cruise ship wanting more.
 The charms of Tuscany are such that this will not be your last visit to Italy.

-We would love to hear from you
+We would love to hear from you!

-We invite you to leave a comment if you found the article helpful or need us to cover an angle we missed.
+We invite you to comment below if you found the article helpful or need us to cover an angle we missed.